Snarks Have Five Unmistakable Marks

 As to the meaning of the Snark, I’m very much afraid I didn’t mean anything but nonsense.
 Still, you know, words mean more than we mean to express when we use them; so a whole book ought to mean a great deal more than the writer means.
 So, whatever good meanings are in the book, I’m glad to accept as the meaning of the book.
 The best that I’ve seen is by a lady (she published it in a letter to a newspaper), that the whole book is an allegory on the search after happiness.

-• Boojum: I think that Lewis Carroll and Henry Holiday’s tragicomedy (a “tragedy” in Holiday’s opinion) is about how walking the meagre and hollow, but crisp path (Snark) towards happiness (whatever that might be) turns into terrible fights with very sad ends (Boojum).
+• Boojum: I think that Lewis Carroll and Henry Holiday’s tragicomedy (a “tragedy” in Holiday’s opinion) is about how walking the meagre and hollow, but crisp path (Snark) towards happiness (whatever that might be) can turn into terrible fights with very sad ends (Boojum).
 Unfortunately, also in the 21st century too often good Snark hunters “softly and suddenly vanish away”.
 They and their work “disappear”, erased by those who walk along the path of the Boojum.
 It seems that this will never end as well.

-2017-12-17, update: 2022-01-20
+2017-12-17, update: 2023-09-25

 Delightful Monster